How to compare dry ice blasting systems

-- Have multiple samples or critical clean components ready for test cleaning.
-The dirtier the better.
+- You should have multiple samples or critical clean components ready for test cleaning – the dirtier, the better.
 Similar portions of the test samples should be equally sized for each system to be tested.
 A stopwatch should be available for recording blast times.

-- Since dry ice pellets are consumed during system usage, the ongoing cost of dry ice pellets, along with labor, are typically just as important as the initial blast system cost justification.
-It is important to determine which available blast system cleans the fastest, and what the ice consumption is that corresponds to this optimum blast performance.
+- Because dry ice pellets are consumed during system usage, the ongoing cost of dry ice pellets and the labor are typically just as important as the initial blast system cost justification.
+It is important to determine which available blast system cleans the fastest and what the ice consumption is that corresponds to this optimum blast performance.